-Religious Education - We cover the statutory Religious Education requirements through the use of the Emmanuel Project planning materials which were written by the diocese.
+Religious Education - We cover the statutory Religious Education requirements through the use of the Emmanuel Project planning materials which are based on the locally agreed syllabus.
 Please click on the document below to view the Long-Term planning for RE.

 We believe very strongly that education must be engaging for the pupils, and we offer many opportunities for enrichment through visits and visitors, special days, special weeks (eg art week, environmental week, global week) and additional sporting, musical and arts activities.

 All our pupils take part in regular philosophy lessons.
 Using stories and other starting points such as music or art, children learn how to discuss and debate the ‘big’ issues in life.
 This programme encourages the development of higher order thinking skills, problem solving and enhanced literacy skills.

 Younger children take part in weekly ‘Forest Schools’ activities in ‘Happy Wood’, our woodland area named by the children, and all children take part in well-planned outdoor activities.
 Older children take part in 'Forest Schools' sessions in blocks of 6 weeks, three times a year.
 We also offer a wide range of out-of-hours activities to develop other interests.

 The children are encouraged to play a musical instrument.
 In year 4, the children all learn to play the clarinet as part of the Whole Class Music Ensemble teaching provided by the County Music Service.
 For children who wish to continue to play the clarinet after year 4, pupils have the opportunity to "play on" throughout years 5 and 6.
 In addition, children in year 3-6 have the opportunity for violin tuition, which is also provided through the County Music Service.
 Children regularly perform to the whole school in Collective Worship, participate in musical concerts and perform at special events during the school year e.g. playing at the Christingle Service.